All Episodes

 This is a great plan for a lot of people.

-Uh we had no Democrat support.
+We had no Democrat support.

-We have 52 people, we had four no's.
+We had four no's.

-Now we might have had another one somewhere in there, but essentially the vote would have been pretty close to if you look at it, 48 to 4.
+Now, we might have had another one somewhere in there, but essentially the vote would have been pretty close to, if you look at it, 48 to 4.

-Uh that's a pretty impressive vote by any standard.
+That's a pretty impressive vote by any standard.

 And yet you have a vote of 48 to 4 or something like that, and you need more, it's pretty tough.